-We are a registered charity incorporated and governed by a Royal Charter and by Bye-laws approved by our members.
-We have two active trading companies that donate their available profits under Gift Aid to the Society, thereby assisting the funding of our non-commercial, charitable activities:
+The Society is a registered charity incorporated and governed by a Royal Charter and by Bye-laws approved by our members.
+The Society has two active trading companies that donate their available profits under Gift Aid to the Society, thereby assisting the funding of our non-commercial, charitable activities:

 - RHS Enterprises Ltd – a retailer and commercial event organiser operating at RHS Gardens, RHS Shows and online